trimstray/nginx-admins-handbook/README.md

   > For each request, NGINX goes through a process to choose the best location block that will be used to serve that request.

-The location syntax looks like:
+The location block enables you to handle several types of URIs/routes, within a server block.
+Syntax looks like:

 ```bash
 location optional_modifier location_match { ... }
 ```

 `location_match` in the above defines what NGINX should check the request URI against.
-The `optional_modifier` below will cause the associated location block to be interpreted as follows:
+The `optional_modifier` below will cause the associated location block to be interpreted as follows (the order doesn't matter at this moment):

 - `(none)`: if no modifiers are present, the location is interpreted as a prefix match.
 To determine a match, the location will now be matched against the beginning of the URI